Displaying results 21 - 30 of 42

 … consider reporting to your local police force using 101 (or 999 in an emergency) where you will be given a crime …

 … you need urgent police assistance, you should always dial 999.
-You can also report suspicious activity by contacting … other organisations through a Home Office programme called Prevent to help people vulnerable to radicalisation … extremists by reporting content such as: speeches or essays calling for racial or religious violence videos of …
+You can also report suspicious activity by contacting … other organisations through a Home Office programme called Prevent to help people vulnerable to radicalisation … extremists by reporting content such as: speeches or essays calling for racial or religious violence videos of violence …

 … to some terrorists.
 The costs both financially, physically and reputationally cannot be underestimated.
 Even the … you can.
 See recommended distances below.
 Communicate - call 999 or inform the control room.
 Ensure you understand why …